Automating Jenkins install and configuration with Docker and Terraform

 Next, we want to pre-install selected Jenkins CI plugins within container image.

-We will use this funcionality and create the file named jenkins-plugins with the list of Jenkins plugins we need to be pre-installed.
+We will use this official CLI and create the file named jenkins-plugins.txt with the list of Jenkins plugins we want to be pre-installed as our custom container is starting.

 Update the Dockerfile with the following